 Can an insurance company make you replace your roof?

-If your roof is in poor condition, your insurance company may require you to replace it.
-If your home has an older roof, the insurance provider may send out an inspector after you purchase a policy to make sure it meets their standards.
+Your insurance company may require you to replace it if your roof is in poor condition.
+In fact, the insurance provider may send out an inspector after you purchase a policy to make sure it meets their standards.

 If the inspector discovers damage to your roof, they may issue you a deadline for roof replacement.
 If you choose not to, the provider will revoke your insurance coverage, leaving you and your roof unprotected.